aionnetwork/aion-docs/kernel/_index.en.md

 If you're interested in application development on Aion or make improvements to the Java Implementation of Aion:

-- Refer to the details in the [Build Your Aion Network](/aion-node/networks/local-blockchain) wiki to determine how to start setting up and building your Aion Network.
 - Refer to the [Installation](https://github.com/aionnetwork/aion/wiki/Installation) wiki for a guide on installing and configuring the kernel.
 - The [Owner's Manual](https://github.com/aionnetwork/aion/wiki/Aion-Owner's-Manual) wiki will include further instructions and details on working with the kernel.

 ## Miners

-If you're interested in mining on the Aion networks, refer to our [Aion Mining Docs](/docs/aion-mining-overview)
+If you're interested in mining on the Aion networks, refer to our [Aion Mining Docs](/mining/)/